 Seeing as Diablo 3 was meant to be the sequel we needed and deserved to keep us playing for decades to come as with prior Diablo titles, the question in this authors mind is this – will Blizzard offer a discount to Diablo fans for completely botching Diablo 3?

 After, as loyal Diablo fans for decades, is that not the lease we deserve as an apology from Blizzard for getting our hopes up only to bash them against the rocks?
+If something doesn’t change then we may see new gaming studios crop up to steal their fanbase which is what happened with many members of the Starcraft 2 development team.

-As they say – its better to not get your hopes up and never be disappointed, than to hope for the dream and end up being sold short!
+As they say – it’s better to not get your hopes up and never be disappointed, than to hope for the dream and end up being sold short!